Britain's FTSE 100 gets boost after weak dollar helps commodities

 “Pessimists might point to a collapse in Shell’s fourth quarter profits by some 44 percent.
 However, optimists would point to the fact that BP saw profits collapse by 91 percent, so comparatively speaking, it’s a pretty solid performance,” said Alastair McCaig, market analyst at IG.

-The FTSE 350 Mining index jumped 9.1 percent, set for its biggest daily gain since April 2009, with BHP Billiton, Antofagasta, Glencore and Rio Tinto up 8.8-12.2 percent.
+Mining shares rose 7 percent, the biggest gainers on the index, with Anglo American, BHP Billiton , Antofagasta, Glencore and Rio Tinto up 7.2-12.5 percent.

-Anglo American, up over 18 percent, was on track for its biggest daily gain since November 2008.

 “It would appear that an increasing faction views the sector as having seen the worst, on its way back from oversold and on the right track in terms of painful measures to correct structural issues,” Mike van Dulken, head of research at Accendo Markets, said in a note.